Classical simulation and quantum resource theory of non-Gaussian optics: Introduction

-Current simulation methods that go beyond Gaussian systems have restrictions in their own way.
-One approach uses the Wigner function~\cite{Veitch_2013}.
-The negativity of the Wigner function~\cite{Kenfack2004negativity,takagi2018convex, albarelli2018resource} is a monotone on non-Gaussianity, meaning that Gaussian states and processes can be represented with strictly positive Wigner function and thus sampled from efficiently.
+The other side of the coin is that adding non-Gaussian resources to otherwise classically simulatable Gaussian systems in turn makes it hard to simulate them classically.
+Thus, any classical simulation algorithm will be restricted in some way.
+One way to simulate a CV system is to use the Wigner function~\cite{Veitch_2013,Pashayan2015estimating}.
+The simulation time scales with the amount of negative parts of the Wigner function.
+The negativity of the Wigner function~\cite{Kenfack2004negativity,takagi2018convex, albarelli2018resource} is a measure of non-Gaussianity, meaning that Gaussian states and processes can be represented with strictly positive Wigner function and thus sampled from efficiently.
 Hence, this method is intrinsically constrained to circuits with very low or no Wigner negativity.
-The simulation of specific circuits with large negativity has been considered in Refs.~\cite{garcia-alvarez2020efficient, calcluth2022efficient, calcluth2023vacuum}.
-The approaches therein are restrained to the simulation of Gaussian circuit with input infinitely squeezed GKP ``states'' encoding stabilizer states, and are not directly applicable to the case of more general input non-Gaussian states, including realistic (finitely-squeezed) GKP states.
+The simulation of specific circuits with large negativity has been considered in Refs.~\cite{garcia-alvarez2020efficient, calcluth2022efficient, calcluth2023vacuum,PRXQuantum.6.010330}.
+The approaches therein are restricted to the simulation of a Gaussian circuit with input infinitely squeezed GKP ``states'' encoding stabilizer states, and are not directly applicable to the case of more general input non-Gaussian states, including realistic (finitely-squeezed) GKP states.
 A further approach relies on decomposing states in the Fock basis with bounded support~\cite{PhysRevResearch.3.033018, PhysRevLett.130.090602}.
 The non-Gaussian measure quantifying the simulation overhead of non-Gaussian states using such a decomposition is the stellar rank~\cite{PhysRevLett.124.063605}.
-However, many states that are of utmost relevance for CV quantum computing such as GKP and cat states require a large number or even infinitely many Fock states, leading to scaling issues.
-The simulator~\cite{bourassa2021fast} circumvents some of these issues, but its performance is not studied analytically making an analysis difficult.
+However, many states that are of utmost relevance for CV quantum computing, such as GKP and cat states, require a large number or even infinitely many Fock states, leading to scaling issues.
+The simulator~\cite{bourassa2021fast} circumvents some of these issues, but its performance is not studied analytically, making an analysis difficult.